The connectivity carcass of a vertex subset in a graph: both odd and even case: Projection of a stretched unit to a proper path

-\begin{theorem} Let $\omega$ be a stretched unit.
-The set of structural edges of the skeleton to which $\omega$ is projected constitutes a proper path, and its first as well as the last edge is a tree edge. \end{theorem} \begin{proof} Let $P = \langle \nu_1,e_1,\nu_2 \ldots,e_k,\nu_{k+1}\rangle$ be any maximal path consisting of edges from ${\cal E}(\omega)$.
-Lemma \ref{lem: cycle-edge-to-two-tree-edges} implies that the first and the last edge of this path must be tree edges.
-Moreover, this must be a proper path due to Lemma \ref{lem:only-one-edge-shared-with-cycle}.
-To establish the theorem, we show that $P={\cal E}(\omega)$ as follows.
+\begin{theorem} Let $\omega$ be a stretched unit present in ${\cal F}$.
+The set of structural edges of ${\cal H}$ to which $\omega$ is projected constitutes a proper path, and its first edge as well as the last edge is a tree edge. \end{theorem} \begin{proof} Let ${\cal E}(\omega)$ be the set of structural edges of ${\mathcal H}$ to which $\omega$ is projected.
+If ${\cal E}(\omega)$ consists of only one structural edge, Corollary \ref{cor: at-least-one-tree-edge-in-pi(w)} implies that it must be a tree edge, and so the theorem holds vacuously.
+Otherwise, let $e$ and $e'$ be any two structural edges in ${\cal E}(\omega)$ separated by the maximum distance in ${\cal H}$. $e$ (likewise $e'$) cannot be a cycle edge as follows.
+If $e$ is a cycle edge, it follows from Lemma \ref{lem: cycle-edge-to-two-tree-edges} that there are two tree edges incident on the endpoints of $e$ that also belong to ${\cal E}(\omega)$.
+The distance of one of them from $e'$ has to be greater than the distance of $e$ from $e'$, which is not possible by construction.
+So $e$ and $e'$ must be tree edges.
+Lemma \ref{lem:only-one-edge-shared-with-cycle} implies that there exists a proper path in ${\cal H}$ with $e$ and $e'$ as its first and last edges respectively.
+Let $P = \langle \nu_1,e_1(=e),\nu_2 \ldots,e_k(=e'),\nu_{k+1}\rangle$ be this proper path.
+Lemma \ref{lem: chain-of-subsets-on-proper-path} implies that each edge of $P$ also belongs to ${\cal E}(\omega)$.
+To establish the theorem, we shall prove that ${\cal E}(\omega)$ consists of only the edges of path $P$ as follows.

+The proof is by contradiction.
+Let us suppose ${\cal E}(\omega)\not=P$.
+So let $e'' $ be any edge from ${\cal E}(\omega)\setminus P$.
+Using Lemma \ref{lem: cycle-edge-to-two-tree-edges}, we can assume without loss of generality that $e''$ is a tree edge.
+It follows from Lemma \ref{lem:only-one-edge-shared-with-cycle} that there exists a proper path in ${\cal H}$ with $e$ and $e''$ as its first and last edges.
+Moreover, Lemma \ref{lem: chain-of-subsets-on-proper-path} implies that all edges of this path belong to ${\cal E}(\omega)$.
+To complete the proof by contradiction, we shall show that there exists an edge of this path that cannot belong to ${\cal E}(\omega)$ as follows.
+Traversing this path from $e$ towards $e''$, let $e^*=(\nu_i,\nu^*)$ be the first edge that does not belong to $P$.
+Observe that $1<i<k$, otherwise it would refute that $e$ and $e'$ are the farthest pair of edges in ${\cal E}(\omega)$.
+We shall now show that $e^*\notin {\cal E}(\omega)$.